exonum/exonum-time/TUTORIAL.md

 All REST endpoints share the same base path, denoted **{base_path}**, equal to `api/services/exonum_time/v1`.

-!!! tip See [Service][service] for a description of types of endpoints in service.
+!!! tip See [Service][service] for a description of types of endpoints in the service.

 #### Current time